|

 the smaller scales you'll likely want to turn the power down more than the larger

 scales that might need more oomph.
+Consider leverage here too.
+Is it a short strong

 Or maybe you have a switch in a difficult